mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 #### Sealing of Living Members after Divorce

 *Women.* A living woman may be sealed to only one husband at a time.
-If she and a husband were sealed and later divorced, she must receive a cancellation of that sealing before being sealed to another man during her lifetime (see [38.4.1.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number76-p241#title_number76)).
+If she and a husband were sealed and later divorced, she must receive a cancellation of that sealing before being sealed to another man during her lifetime (see [38.4.1.5](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number76-p241#title_number76)).

 A living woman who is not currently married or sealed to another man may be sealed to a deceased husband from whom she was divorced in life.
 She must first receive signed consent from her former husband’s widow (if there is one).

 See [chapter 28](/study/manual/general-handbook/28?lang=eng) for information about performing ordinances for a deceased spouse.

-*Men.* If a man and woman were sealed and later divorced, the man must receive a sealing clearance before being sealed to another woman (see [38.4.1.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number76-p241#title_number76)).
+*Men.* If a man and woman were sealed and later divorced, the man must receive a sealing clearance before being sealed to another woman (see [38.4.1.5](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number76-p241#title_number76)).
 A sealing clearance is necessary even if (1) the previous sealing has been canceled or (2) the previous wife is deceased.

 A sealing clearance is needed only if a man is divorced from the woman who was most recently sealed to him.
 For example, if a man received a sealing clearance to be sealed to a second wife after a divorce, and then his second wife dies, he would not need another sealing clearance to be sealed again.

 A living man may be sealed to a deceased wife from whom he was divorced in life.
 He must first receive signed consent from his former wife’s widower (if there is one).
-He also must receive written consent from his current wife if he is married.
+If he is married, he also must receive written consent from his current wife if she is living.

 See [chapter 28](/study/manual/general-handbook/28?lang=eng) for information about performing ordinances for a deceased spouse.